Smartphones are so widely used nowadays – 3.8B are in circulation in September 2021 - that we hardly believe they did not exist a few years ago.

 According to Counterpoint, manufacturers shipped more than 1B smartphones with fingerprint sensors in 2018.
 In 2020, 1B smartphones will come with some form of face unlock solution.

-Needless to say, that the five main biometric modalities valued today for commercial use cases are mostly driven by smartphones.
+Needless to say, that the five primary biometric modalities valued today for commercial use cases are driven mainly by smartphones.

 An additional biometric technique will emerge shortly for connected watches: infra-red imaging (and recognition) of wrist veins.